aledrocomic/gocomicwriter/docs/go_comic_writer_concept.md

 - Style: fonts, colors, stroke, fill, effects.
 - Asset: type (font, image, ref), path, license metadata.

+## Logging
+Based on the concept and roadmap (offline-first, cross‑platform, structured JSON manifest, future crash-safe autosave, optional telemetry), the project will use the following logging solution:

+- Primary: slog (log/slog in stdlib) with a custom handler
+    - Reasons: standard API, structured fields, levels, easy context propagation across modules (storage, exporters, rendering), stable long-term.
+    - Pair it with:
+        - lumberjack for file rotation
+        - an optional console text handler for dev, JSON for prod
+        - a minimal wrapper package (internal/log) to centralize config and fields like project path, page/panel IDs.

+Implementation details:
+- Start with slog to avoid vendor lock-in and keep dependencies small.
+- Emit structured logs with consistent keys (component, operation, project, issue, page, panel, asset, path).
+- Use levels: DEBUG for geometry/layout details, INFO for user actions and exports, WARN for recoverable validation issues, ERROR for failed I/O or rendering.
+- Rotation: lumberjack; one log per project directory plus a global application log.
+- Later: add a crash-report hook to capture last N lines (ring buffer) for autosave/recovery.

 ---

 ## Milestones and Task List